keya254/UWAZI-FOUNDATION/README.md

-# UWAZI-FOUNDATION
+# UWAZI-FOUNDATION. we rock._
+This is a prototype for a project dubbed uwazi._
+#block chain App_
+#Dapp_
-This is a prototype for a project dubbed uwazi it was basically a charity app based on the block chain technology in future we will develop and have an initial prototype of it. just tryng clear our schedules.
+it was basically a charity app based on the block chain technology._ in future we will develop and have an initial prototype of it._ just tryng clear our schedules.